-Minerva had five children, Lina Carter, Helen Lucille, Florence Vanetta, Vivian Eillen, Edgar Johnston.893
+Minerva had five children, Lina Carter, Helen Lucille, Florence Vanetta, Vivian

+Eillen, Edgar Johnston.897

 Levi Nelson, (picture right) born 21 July 1914, son of Logan and Nannie (Lancaster) Nelson, died 24 December 1938, while a volunteer firefighter, and is buried in the Persimmon Knob (Zion Hill) Cemetery.
 He had in 1933 married John Etta Bradshaw, daughter of John and Joe Hattie (Walker) Bradshaw.
 At the time of his death, he had two children, Marie, born 1934, and Loretta, born 28 Oct 1938, who later married Albert Taylor.
 Nelson, who was in the offices of the Advocate, said on his way out the door, "There's where I make another dollar for Christmas," as he was responding to a fire on the afternoon of his death, and tried to catch the fire truck as it left the local station.
-He slipped and fell under the truck, dying shortly after being taken to the hospital in a beer truck.894 He is the only firefighter in Danville and Boyle County to have died in the line of duty.
-In 1997, the Danville Fire Department building was named in honor of Nelson, and two police officers also killed in the line of duty.895
+He slipped and fell under the truck, dying shortly after being taken to the hospital in a beer truck.
+898 He is the only firefighter in Danville and Boyle County to have died in the line of duty.
+In 1997, the Danville Fire Department building was named in honor of Nelson, and two police officers also killed in the line of duty.
+899 but he was still buying and selling property in Boyle County at the time.
+He donated land to the A.M.E church.
+His descendants include Dorothy Penman Harrison who was 11th National President of the Delta Sigma Theta Sorority.
+We cannot connect him to any other Penman families, though there is a "rogue clan" of Penmans starting with Berry Penman in 1830-1840.
+He had at least two children.
+One was Sousan (Susan) Penman who married Samuel Davis 30 Jan 1868, and was one of the first people buried in Meadow Lane Cemetery.
+Where Russell B Penman comes from exactly is a mystery.
+Family members have a story that he was a runaway slave from Kentucky who ran away to Pennsylvania.
+But Berry(Barry) and Darby Penman were free in 1830-1840.
+So, for Russell B. Penman to be born a slave is plausible, but not probable, considering they were the only Penmans in the county.
+900

 Russell Penman, donated land to the St James AME Church in the early 1900s.
 He was born in Danville, 10 August 1837 and died 2 November 1914 in Meadville, PA.
-He was a barber, and was married to Elizabeth G. Logan, who was born in Lancaster; he was also previously married to America , whose record may be in the Boyle County Courthouse.
+He was a barber, and was married to Elizabeth G. Logan, who was born in , whose record may be Lancaster; he was also previously married to America in the Boyle County Courthouse.
 He was buying and selling a lot of property in